 5. This Association shall not annul the discipline of a church, or exercise authority over it.
-But it may advise; and it may sever from its connection any church that neglects to preserve gospel order, or that departs from the faith, or that treats with contempt the objects or advice of the Association.
+But it may advise; and it may sever order, or that departs from the faith, or that treats with contempt the objects or advice of the Association.

-6. Each church shall send to the Association, at its annual session, a statement of 1, its locality; 2, the names of its pastor, clerk, clerk's postoffice, delegates and ministers other than the pastor; 3, the Sunday or Sundays of regular service; 4, the church statistics; 5, Sunday School statistics; 6, contributions to pastor's salary, church expenses, Associational Missions, State Missions, Foreign Missions, Ministerial Education, Minute Fund, other objects.
+6. Each church shall send to the Association, at its annual session, a statement of 1, its locality; 2, the names of its pastor, clerk, the Sunday or Sundays of regular service; 4, the church statistics; 5, Sunday School statistics; 6, contributions to pastor's salary, church expenses, Associational Missions, State Missions, Foreign Missions, Ministerial Education, Minute Fund, other objects.

-7. Whenever a church shall not represent itself at an annual session of the Association, either by delegate or letter, or whenever a church shall not report something contributed for missions, inquiry shall be made for the cause; effort shall be made to revive the church and induce it to do its duty; and this effort shall be continued until the church be recovered or dropped from the Associa-
+7. Whenever a church shall not represent itself at an annual session of the Association, either by delegate or letter, or whenever a church shall not report something contributed for missions, inquiry church and induce it to do its duty; and this effort shall be continued until the church be recovered or dropped from the Association.

-8. The officers of the Association shall be a Moderator, a Clerk and a Treasurer, elected annually by ballot from among its members, to serve until their successors shall have been elected, and to perform the duties usual to such officers, the Moderator in presiding, the Clerk in r. cording and preserving minutes and other papers belonging to the body, and the Treasurer in receiving and disbursing according to its will all funds belonging to or entrusted to the body.
+8. The officers of the Association shall be a Moderator, a Clerk and a Treasurer, elected annually by ballot from among its memperform the duties usual to such officers, the Moderator in prepapers belonging to the body, and the Treasurer in receiving and to the body.

 9. The Association shall appoint annually an Executive Board of seven, of whom the Treasurer shall be one, to whom shall be entrusted the prosecution of Associational Missions, and any other work which this body may refer to them, and who shall, as far as practicable, co-operate with the State Mission Board in supplying the destitution in our territory; and between the meetings of the Association, take such action as may seem to them advisable for the advancement of its objects.